Fermentation

 Next, the yeast is fed simple sugars and converts them into the desired protein, in the same way it would turn sugar into alcohol during beer production.

-Finally, the proteins are mixed with other ingredients like plant-based fats to create a finished product that is identical to an animal product, such as cow’s milk or cheese.
+Finally, the proteins are purified from the yeast and then mixed with other ingredients like plant-based fats to create a finished product that is indistinguishable from an animal product, such as cow’s milk or cheese.

 How can we advance fermentation in Europe?